-Four Brothers 2 LLC, the holder of the 2019 convertible preferred units as of December 31, 2019, is controlled by the Company's cofounders, Tim Vanderhook and Chris Vanderhook, and therefore is considered a related party.
+Four Brothers 2 LLC, the holder of the 2019 convertible preferred units as of December 31, 2019, and September 30, 2020 (unaudited), is controlled by the Company's co-founders, Tim Vanderhook and Chris Vanderhook, and therefore is considered a related party.
 Refer to Note 7, Note 8 and Note 13 for further information.